temporalio/documentation/docs/java/how-to-develop-a-worker-program-in-java.md

 #### Register Workflow Types

-Workflows must be registered with a Worker.
+Workflow Types must be registered with a Worker.

 The following example shows how to register a Workflow with the Worker created in the previous example.